pace-noge/baliem/README.md

 ## Flashing using DFU

 Put the keyboard into flashing mode. (hit the reset button on the blue pill).
-Then falsh it:
+Then flash it:
 ```shell
 sudo dfu-util -d 1eaf:0003 -a 2 -D baliem60.bin
 ```